-This sentencing option involves the court convicting the offender, however without imposing a period of imprisonment or a fine, discharging the person on a Conditional Release Order (CRO).
-A CRO will generally be imposed with a conviction, however the court does have a discretion to impose a CRO without recording a conviction.
+This sentencing option involves the court convicting the offender, however without imposing a period of imprisonment or a fine, discharging the person on a Conditional Release Order.
+A Conditional Release Order (CRO) will generally be imposed with a conviction, however the court does have a discretion to impose a CRO without recording a conviction.

 A CRO will commence on the date on which it is made, and can be imposed for a period of up to 2 years.